 If you picked one of the other art museums, explore the area around the museum for lunch spots.

-I read somewhere recently that Central Park is the most visited tourist attraction in the world.
+Central Park is one of the most visited tourist attractions in the world.
 Therefore a visit to New York City would not be complete without at least a quick stroll through part of the park.

 Central Park is much more than a tourist destination.
 For New Yorkers, this is a treasured green space, a spot to lie out in the sun, go for a run, and take the kids to the playground.

 Spend part of the afternoon exploring Central Park.
 You can simply wander through it on your own two feet, rent bikes and cycle a lap or two through the entire park, or do something very touristy and go for a horse and carriage ride.
 There are numerous places to rent bikes just outside of the park.
 We have the best luck one block south of the park around 5th and 6th avenue.

 Notable spots to visit in Central Park are the Imagine Mosaic at Strawberry Fields, Bow Bridge (one of the most photographed locations in the park), Belvedere Castle, Sheep Meadow, and The Mall.